fl4p/Fugu2/doc/LS Rect Diode.md

 Charging the capacitor causes power loss, as it current flows during HS turn-on.
-The energy stored in the parasitic capacitance is mostly recovered into the coil during LS diode turn-on, however the inefficient resistive charging across the HS already wastes most of the energy.
-TODO.
+The energy stored in the parasitic capacitance is mostly recovered into the coil during LS diode turn-on, however the inefficient resistive charging across the HS introduces power loss.
+(Ideal inductive charge/discharge has no loss)

 This power loss is proportional ~ V**1.5 and usually only significant for voltages > 100V.